Burhanuddin-Sahil/Operating-System/README.md

 # Operating-System
-Implementation of stack using class
+1)  Implementation of stack using class
+2)  Implementation of Queue using class